uiuia800/ssbu-online-deluxe/README.md

 - **Bludev**
   For the intial SSBU render system research and the less-lag mod

-- **BlankMausser**
+- **BlankMauser**
-  Creator of the SsbuSync mod, which this mod uses to modify ssbu's render system.
+  Creator of the SsbuSync and smash-ultelier mod, which this mod uses to modify ssbu's render system.
-  BlanksMausser's work and guidance on SSBU’s rendering internals were critical to making this mod possible.
+  BlanksMauser's work and guidance on SSBU’s rendering internals were critical to making this mod possible.

 - **Kinnay** & contributors of the NintendoClients repo/wiki
   For guidance on network service implementation.
 The network service wouldn't have been possible if not for the incredible efforts of these people.